amikunov/hamiltonian-least-squares/README.md

   <img width="56" height="18" title = "\bbox[black]{\color{white}\dot{x} = u}" alt="fallback image" src="https://github.com/user-attachments/assets/92c1d1a4-2ab2-43a1-87ad-e6474af19ed5">
 </picture>   <br /> <br />

-Note, nowhere in our calculations we will ever need the explicit formula for *z(t).* We only interested in z's values at the N data points:
+Note that in discrete case, nowhere in our calculations we will ever need the explicit formula for *z(t).* We are only interested in z's values at the N data points:
 *z(1), z(2), z(3), ..., z(N).* We also use what's called a *"soft"* terminal constraint with an adjustable weight *g.*

 **Unlike the [Linear Quadratic] Tracking Control problem (or similar trajectory optimization tasks) we do not follow *z(t)* (aka "reference trajectory").
 Instead our system always stays on a straight line, and we only control the slope.**